Walking The Path

 Tuition

 Students pay for each year of the program separately.
-During the registration process students can select their preferred payment plan and one of the suggested payment options below.
+During the registration process, students can select their preferred payment plan and one of the suggested payment options below.
 Travel to Missoula is not included in the tuition price outlined below.
-If program costs present a financial barrier or you are interested in a stipend to offset the cost of childcare, please contact [email protected].
+If program costs present a financial barrier or you are interested in work-study, please contact [email protected].

 What People Are Saying